bytecrusher/MaritimeDataServer/README.md

 #### Installation
 Copy all MDS files to your htdocs dir.
+Rename "configuration.php.example" to "configuration.php" and change the values.
 Create a SQL User and run the sql script "install_db.php" for create the tables.
 Now the **MDS** is available under **http://yourdomain/maritimedataserver**